-The donor is pronounced deceased by circulatory criteria as usual.

-- The retrieval surgeon notes that the heart is beating in an effective and sustained fashion and/or there is a pulse in the aorta.
+- The donor is pronounced deceased by circulatory criteria as usual. - The retrieval surgeon notes that the heart is beating in an effective and sustained fashion and/or there is a pulse in the aorta.
 This could be at the very start of the DCD procedure, or perhaps subsequently. - If the retrieval surgeon considers that there is effective, sustained cardiac activity which could perfuse the brain, the retrieval team(s) should abandon all retrieval-related interventions immediately, including any form of ventilation, and stand away from the donor.
-The NORS Lead Surgeon should inform the on-call consultant at the NORS base. - The SNOD should summon support from the donor hospital anaesthetic / critical care team as a matter of urgency. - The donor hospital anaesthetic / critical care team should re-instate ECG and arterial pressure monitoring if practicable and consider the administration of analgesic and sedative agents to prevent the possibility of the patient suffering prior to the return of cardiorespiratory arrest (Excerpt from NODC guidance) - Cardiac activity is unlikely to be sustained for long and circulatory arrest will occur. - If all team members agree, it is permissible for organ retrieval to resume once directed to by the donor hospital anaesthetic/critical care team.
+The NORS Lead Surgeon should inform the on-call consultant at the NORS base. - The SNOD should summon support from the donor hospital anaesthetic / critical care team as a matter of urgency. - The donor hospital anaesthetic / critical care team should re-instate ECG and arterial pressure monitoring if practicable and consider the administration of analgesic and sedative agents to prevent the possibility of the patient suffering prior to the return of cardio-respiratory arrest (Excerpt from NODC guidance) - Cardiac activity is unlikely to be sustained for long and circulatory arrest will occur. - If all team members agree, it is permissible for organ retrieval to resume once directed to by the donor hospital anaesthetic/critical care team.
 However, the NORS surgeon, in discussion with the on-call consultant, may consider that the team are not able to complete surgery. - In the situation where donation proceeds, any lung reinflation prior to lung retrieval must be delayed until at least 15 minutes after the final asystole (Excerpt from NODC guidance). - The on-call Regional Manager should be called as soon as practicable and the incident should be reported through both the donor hospital and NHSBT incident reporting systems.
 The lead personnel involved in the incident should complete a comprehensive account of the incident in the patient's medical records.

 Situation 2.
-NRP in Maastricht Category III DCD (TANRP; see Appendix).
+NRP in Maastricht Category III DCD (TANRP; see link for NRP National Protocol in Useful Information on page 4).

 - The donor is pronounced deceased by circulatory criteria as usual. - At the commencement of the operative procedure, the ascending aorta is vented prior to starting the pump. - If the myocardium contracts, blood will be vented, limiting any further myocardial activity with immediate effect.
-Suction may be applied to the vent cannula to ensure the arch is empty, and/or a larger vent may be employed. - Any subsequent myocardial activity is likely to be ineffectual and un-sustained, as the coronary artery perfusion pressure is atmospheric when the aortic arch is vented.

-If the retrieval surgeon considers that there is effective, sustained cardiac activity which could perfuse the brain, for example, prior to the arch being vented, the retrieval team(s) should abandon all retrieval-related interventions immediately, and follow the directions as for Situation 1.
+To ensure the arch is empty, a larger vent should be fashioned and suction applied to the lumen of the aortic arch. - Any subsequent myocardial activity is likely to be ineffectual and un-sustained, as the coronary artery perfusion pressure is atmospheric when the aortic arch is vented. - If the retrieval surgeon considers that there is effective, sustained cardiac activity which could perfuse the brain, prior to the arch being vented, the retrieval team(s) should abandon all retrieval-related interventions immediately, and follow the directions as for Situation 1.